threatcode/BugCode/CHANGELOG/footer.md

 * Added button to edit your host in the GTK interface.
 * Hosts sidebar now can be sorted by amout of vulnerabilities and OS.
 * Changes in installation: install.sh now installs only GTK, QT is considered deprecated.
-* Changes in installation: Bogcode now runs with the last versions of Python modules.
+* Changes in installation: Bugcode now runs with the last versions of Python modules.
 * Changes in installation: fixed names of packages in setup_server.sh
 * Usability: Enter key in GTK dialogs works as OK button
 * Improved handling of lost connection to CouchDB database